JihedChaibi/STM32-with-no-IDE/README.md

 ✪ GNU ARM Embedded Toolchain (Compiler/Other Tools)

-✪ ST-Link* (If You Want to Flash Directly From the Command Line)
+✪ ST-Link* (If You Want to Flash Directly From the Command Line): (Download/Install steps are below)

 ✪ CMake (Required to install ST-Link Programming Tool)